Court Filings Shine Light on Racial Tensions in St. Louis-Area Police Forces

 “It’s really built into the DNA of our policing structures,” Chasnoff said.
 “If you look at the history of Black officers being integrated into the police force in the early days, they weren’t allowed to arrest white people.
 There’s always been this reluctance to involve the people in policing who are the people that you’re essentially designed to keep under control.”

 The Ethical Society of Police has extended to St. Louis County despite longstanding efforts of resistance by leaders.
-Taylor said former Chief Jon Belmar, now a county council member, and former County Executive Steven Stenger opposed the minority union.
+Taylor said former Chief Jon Belmar and former County Executive Steven Stenger opposed the minority union.

 Page, the current county executive, welcomed the group, but under certain conditions.